Susceptibility Testing

 Susceptibility testing occurs in vitro and may not account for many in vivo factors (eg, pharmacodynamics and pharmacokinetics, site-specific drug concentrations, host immune status, site-specific host defenses) that influence treatment success.
 Thus, susceptibility test results do not always predict treatment outcome.

-Susceptibility testing can be done qualitatively, semiquantitatively, or using nucleic acid–based methods.
+Susceptibility testing can be done qualitatively, semiquantitatively, or by using nucleic acid–based methods.
 Testing can also determine the effect of combining different antimicrobials (synergy testing).

 Qualitative methods